BEIJING SNAPSHOT: Great Wall, a symbol of China's strength

 The country is expert in powerful gestures, whether through dazzling displays of light and fireworks during the opening ceremony, or a wall constructed over centuries through the labors of millions.
 And while cooking robots may be flashy, nothing compares to the grandeur of the Great Wall.

 Ragan Clark is a New-York based AP journalist on assignment in Beijing for the Winter Olympics.
-Follow her on Twitter at @raganclark.
+Follow her on Twitter at http://twitter.com/raganclark

 Ragan Clark, The Associated Press